-LONDON: Nickel rose to its highest in two weeks on Thursday on renewed risk sentiment after US inflation figures cooled talks of Fed tapering, while strong consumption and falling stocks underpinned the metal's appeal.
+LONDON: Nickel hit its highest in two weeks on Thursday after US inflation figures cooled talk of Fed tapering, while strong consumption and falling stocks underpinned its appeal.

-Benchmark nickel prices on the London Metal Exchange (LME) added 0.9% to $19,551 per tonne in official trading, headed for its third straight session of gains.
+Benchmark nickel prices on the London Metal Exchange (LME) added 1.7% to $19,705 per tonne by 1554 GMT, heading for a third straight session of gains.

 "Nickel has one of the most positive short term fundamentals - there are a lot of signs of very good demand," said Citi analyst Oliver Nugent, adding that risk-on sentiment after US inflation data had also boosted prices.

 Demand for nickel for making stainless steel, which accounts for the majority of its consumption, has soared, while refined output in top producer China fell 15.7% year-on-year between January and July and by 13.5% in July compared with June, state-backed research house Antaike said.

 On-warrant inventories of nickel in LME-registered warehouses fell to 149,388 tonnes, their lowest since March 2020.